France–Serbia relations: History

 The members of four generations of the national elite known as 'Parisians' played an important role in the political life of modern Serbia.
 Liberals, Progressives, Radicals and Independent Radicals pursued and shaped modern political principles and values in 19th century Serbia.
 Implementing and creatively adapting French models and doctrines, and the 'Parisians' contributed to the democratization and Europeanization of Serbia and the eminent place the French influence had in her politics and culture before the WWI.
+French was the second language in schools during the whole interwar period, and it was studied as the second language in Kingdom of Serbia.
 Also, a number of notable Serb painters were educated and worked in France, mostly Paris.
-French was the second language in schools during the whole interwar period, and it was studied as the second language in Kingdom of Serbia.

 French influence was visible in the literary production which drew on French models.
-This influence was explained with “strong spiritual similarity between the French and Serbian mentalities and the French and Serbian languages" and it had a fundamental role in creation of the "Belgrade style".
+This influence was explained with "strong spiritual similarity between the French and Serbian mentalities and the French and Serbian languages" and it had a fundamental role in creation of the "Belgrade style".

-Some French travelers wrote that “Serbia is the most Francophile country in the world”.